Gemini-HUN/Spor-o-mega/README.md

 This mod add the unique Spore Hero part into SPORE

+## How to install mods?
+I recommend [Spore ModAPI Launcher Kit](https://launcherkit.sporecommunity.com/) for installing this and any other Spore mods.
+Please read the installation instructions first.

 <img width="1920" height="1080" alt="Spor-o-mega" src="https://github.com/user-attachments/assets/b799037f-3fbe-4432-a730-a4ca686100c3" />

 # This mod is not mine, I'm just upload and share the mod to archive it.
-I found here the mod: https://www.youtube.com/watch?v=rygjYsgL5jc&list=PLQs0_o6geuZBFP67ZILjfAr3jdiQMWNaV&index=415
+I found here the mod: [Youtube video](https://www.youtube.com/watch?v=rygjYsgL5jc&list=PLQs0_o6geuZBFP67ZILjfAr3jdiQMWNaV&index=415)

-Mod created by Croakore
+Mod created by **Croakore**

-All rights reserved to Max Games R.S. because of upload the mod
+All rights reserved to **Max Games R.S.** because of upload the mod